aovid-hell-company/blacklist-company/README.md

 ## Motivation
 There are some companies what are fake not obey the law even dosen't pay salary. no matter where its come, just add it to black list.
 Be brave to expose them.
+Here is [list](blacklist.md)

 ## Mulitple languages
 * [Chinese](Chinese.md)